1j01/pipes/README.md

 [![](images/meta/screencap.gif)](https://1j01.github.io/pipes/)

+(This screen capture GIF is outdated.
+It now operates on a global grid, and avoids collisions.)

 ## TODO

+- Add back smooth fade out as an option, now that a dissolve effect is implemented

+- Add control for speed

+- Animate sections into existence, emulating CPU graphics where the triangles were drawn progressively and the screen updated in between "frames" (optionally)

+- Improve lighting (the original was less shiny), or at least avoid unflattering camera angles

+- Use a palette (what palette? please help with this)

+- Extra camera functions like continuous rotation, maybe even following the pipes like a rollercoaster

+- Allow moving camera during dissolve transition (it's kinda unpleasant how it stops you (abruptly), and the effect is implemented as an overlay anyways)

 - Save options to local storage, or maybe in the URL

-- Custom textures with drag and drop (and also a file input) (maybe multiple textures, for it to choose from randomly)
+- Custom textures with drag and drop (and also a file input) (can accept multiple textures, for it to choose from randomly (pulling from a bag and not replacing them))

 - Proper elbow joints (currently uses a sphere (smaller than the ball joint so it doesn't stick out) rather than a section of a torus);
-  could use [spline extrusion](https://threejs.org/examples/#webgl_geometry_extrude_splines) rather than trying to align a torus section every which way
+  could use [spline extrusion](https://threejs.org/examples/#webgl_geometry_extrude_splines) rather than trying to align a torus section every which way (if it actually helps)

-- Investigate pipe behaviors.
-  Long pipes, following other pipes, short winding pipes?
-  Avoiding intersection?
-  ...After quite some searching, I finally found the [original OpenGL pipes screensaver source code here](https://winworldpc.com/download/3d03c2ad-c2ad-18c3-9a11-c3a4e284a2ef) (in `K:\MSTOOLS\SAMPLES\OPENGL\SCRSAVE`).
+- Implement different behavioral characteristics between pipes

+- Follow-the-leader mode

 - Update README GIF

-- VR maybe
+- An API maybe?

 ## See Also